Opthalmophobia – Fear of Being Seen

 Opthalmophobia is distinctly different from Scopophobia (being stared at) and has more to do with actually being ‘seen’.
 This may have derived from experiences where the thought of being ‘caught’ may have been involved, or alternatively due to having done something incredibly embarrassing!

-Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Opthalmophobia knows only too well that the Anxiety that they experience is real enough.
+Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Opthalmophobia knows only too well that the anxious feelings they experience are real enough.

-We completely understand this here at TranceForm Psychology and will treat you and your Opthalmophobia seriously.
+We completely understand this and will treat you and your Opthalmophobia seriously.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Opthalmophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+Our minds are more than capable of producing real biological reactions to any given situation and so as long as the Opthalmophobia sufferer believes that the object or situation they fear represents a threat to them, then they will experience real fear, anxiety and stress.

 The symptoms of Opthalmophobia are very similar to other specific phobias and will often include: